-If you are into free guided tours, Real City Tours has one of highest reviewed and well spoken of tours you will come by.
+If you are into a free walking tour, Real City Tours has one of highest reviewed and well spoken of tours you will come by.
 They take you to all the main attractions and give you some background and history of the city.

-The afternoon tour starts at 2:19PM and lasts about 4 hours (must book in advance through the link above).
+The afternoon tour starts at 2:30PM and lasts about 4 hours (must book in advance through the link above).
 If you aren’t into tours you can also just do it on your own.
 Follow this map and walk through at your own pace.
 Note that the walking tour isn’t available on Sunday.

 El Centro is filled with plenty of different types of experiences.
 You have everything including Alpujarro, Parque de le Lucas, the National Palace, El Hueco, Museo de Antioquia, Botero Plaza, and Parque Bolivar.